Inklementia/worldlands/README.md

 ### Key Features:

-**Procedural World Generation**: Explore a vast and ever-changing world, ensuring that no two playthroughs are alike.
-The procedural generation adds an element of surprise and strategic depth to the gameplay.

-**Dynamic Design Patterns**: Immerse yourself in a game architecture that leverages various design patterns, enhancing code organization and maintainability.
-Worldlands is a testament to the power of applying tried-and-true software design principles.

-**Mobile Optimization**: Tailored for mobile gaming, Worldlands is designed to provide a seamless and immersive experience on your handheld device.
-Enjoy the roguelike adventure on the go.

-**Open Source**: Dive into the codebase, contribute, or tweak the game to suit your preferences.
-Worldlands is open-source, fostering collaboration and community-driven development.
+**Procedural World Generation:** Randomly generates labyrinths and caves!

+**Dynamic Design Patterns:** Applies various design principles and architectural concepts.

+**Mobile Compatibility:** Includes a HUD for mobile play!

+**Handcrafted Assets:** All assets are meticulously made by hand!

+**Multiple Weapons:** Offers a variety of weaponry for diverse gameplay experiences!

+**Save Systems:** Now, players can save their progress and pick up where they left off!

 <a href="https://drive.google.com/drive/folders/1glhcOLuBUZGVJ2Wuwfz6oQ4K94Mpsqcq?usp=sharing">Diagrams</a> are here and <a href="https://drive.google.com/file/d/1Rt0jYwftF6ViZ1sySRmfqlXRvBb2LFP-/view?usp=sharing">Report</a> is here